By Steve Kavokos, Iceland Explorer at large @stevechristopher__

 I asked Sara what made her choose a life in marine conservation, and orcas in particular.

 “Since childhood, I cared about animals and saved organisms that were in need of help.
 In recent years my interest in marine mammals grew, especially my interest in orcas.
 My master thesis focusses on the population of Icelandic killer whales and how vessels have a potential effect on them”

-Luke studied Zoology BSc at UCL, where he focused on behavioral ecology and conservation.
+Luke Penketh is very much like Luke Skywalker from Star Wars.
+Young, gifted, and full of questions.
+He studied Zoology BSc at UCL, where he focused on behavioural ecology and conservation.
 He worked as a researcher with gibbons in Thailand, whale sharks in the Philippines, dolphins and minkes in Scotland, and now orcas in Iceland.

 Luke is the tech star of the team.
 He is one of the guys everyone approaches to get things moving and working.
 While he brings scientific knowledge like the others, he also has an innate ability to get things moving, and is always infectiously positive.
 I asked Luke why he works in conservation.